alotofdavid/beem/README.md

 beem
 ====

 beem is a multi-user chat bot that can relay queries to the IRC knowledge bots for [DCSS](http://crawl.develz.org/wordpress/) from WebTiles or Twitch chat.
-This bot is being tested on [CSZO](http://crawl.s-z.org/) and will automatically join your chat if your game has the most spectators and isn't idle for too long.
-You can subscribe to have beem watch your games on CSZO automatically; See the [command guide](docs/commands.md) for details on using beem from chat.
+This bot is being tested on [CBRO](http://crawl.berotato.org:8080/) and [CAO](http://crawl.akrasiac.org:8080/) and will automatically join your chat if your game has the most spectators and isn't idle for too long.
+You can subscribe to have beem watch your games automatically.
+See the [command guide](docs/commands.md) for details on using beem from chat.

 beem manages a Freenode IRC connection that sends queries to the bots